Homebuying

 Here are the second mortgage options that let homeowners access their home equity:

-• Home equity line of credit (HELOC)
+Home equity line of credit (HELOC)

-Those who choose this option will only have to make interest payments on what they borrow, as opposed to fixed payments, explains mortgage broker Sean Cooper.
-Interest rates for HELOCs are usually higher than mortgage rates, though.
-If you’re considering a HELOC, it’s important to weigh the risks as well as the benefits.
 Borrowers should keep in mind that banks can raise the rate of a HELOC at any time or ask you to repay the entire amount whenever they like — even if you haven’t used the whole amount.

-• Home equity loan
+Home equity loan

 A home equity loan has some similarities to a HELOC, though it bears more resemblance to a personal loan secured against the equity of your home.
-A homeowner who takes out a home equity loan borrows a lump sum against their home equity and must make regular payments, which include a fixed interest rate.
+A homeowner who takes out a home equity loan borrows a lump sum against their home equity and must make regular payments, which includes a fixed interest rate.

 Homeowners who are sure of the amount they’ll need may want to consider this option since they’ll be able to calculate the cost of borrowing as soon as they take out the loan.

-• Reverse mortgage
+Reverse mortgage

 A reverse mortgage is an option specifically designed for elderly Canadians who have paid off at least 50% of their mortgage.
 A reverse mortgage allows senior homeowners to borrow up to 55% of the value of their homes.
-No income verification is required, and you won’t have to make regular payments.

 Seniors might be interested in this option because they won’t be obligated to make a monthly payment until they sell their home or pass away, and they’ll also maintain ownership of their home.
-Homeowners interested in reverse mortgages should keep in mind that this option can reduce the amount of equity they have to leave their family should they pass away.

 There are only two banks in Canada that offer reverse mortgages: HomeEquity Bank and Equitable Bank.